by Hannah Craven

 Are there any restrictions?
 The bay is dog-friendly throughout the year, with no restrictions at all!

-A beautiful beach with golden sands and emerald waters, Freshwater West is a mecca for surfers – boasting some of the best waves in the county.
-Of course, there’s no need to don your wetsuit and hit the surf to make the most of your lovely surroundings, there’s plenty of lovely walks to be enjoyed in the area.
+A beautiful beach with golden sands and emerald waters, Freshwater West is a popular surfing beach in Pembrokeshire – boasting some of the best waves in the county.
+Of course, there’s no need to don your wetsuit and hit the surf to make the most of your lovely surroundings, there are plenty of lovely walks to be enjoyed in the area.
 It’s so picturesque, in fact, that it’s actually been featured as the backdrop to Dobby’s Shell Cottage in the Harry Potter and the Deathly Hallows film.

 Are there any restrictions?
 Dogs are allowed throughout the year, no seasonal restrictions apply.